sleeptoken/zettelkasten/Dissecting PE Headers.md

 example:
  Take the redline binary from the attached VM as an example.
 Its IMAGE_IMPORT_DESCRIPTOR imports notable functions such as `CreateProcessW`, `CreateDirectoryW`, and `WriteFile` from `kernel32.dll`.
 This implies that this PE file intends to create a process, create a directory, and write some data to a file.
+### Packer

+ A packer is a tool to obfuscate the data in a PE file so that it can't be read without unpacking it.
+When the PE file is executed, it runs the unpacking routine to extract the original code and then executes it.
+- Legitimate software developers use packing to address piracy concerns,
+- malware authors use it to avoid detection.
+So how do we identify packers?
+### From Section Headers

+We see here that the section name is empty (.text section, a .data section, and a .rsrc section) , we might notice here is that the Entropy of the .data section and three of the four unnamed sections is higher than seven and is approaching 8.
+As we discussed in a previous task, higher Entropy represents a higher level of randomness in data.
+Random data is generally generated when the original data is obfuscated, indicating that these values might indicate a packed executable.

 ### References
 [TryHackMe | Dissecting PE Headers](https://tryhackme.com/room/dissectingpeheaders)